-Aims recommends that you install Battery Temperature Sensors on all banks to protect your batteries and to provide optimal charging of each bank.
+AIMS recommends that you install Battery Temperature Sensors on all banks to protect your batteries and to provide optimal charging of each bank.

-The battery temperature sensor mounts on the side of a battery.
+The battery temperature sensor mounts on the side of a battery using silicon or electrical tape.

 The spec is listed below